jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 **The Current Reality:**

 When I talk to my BMCC students about continuing their education, many express interest in technology and environmental fields.
 But the transition from BMCC to LSSU—just an hour north in Sault Ste.
 Marie—can feel like crossing into another world.
-Questions arise: Will my credits transfer?
+Students are working through important questions: Will my credits transfer?
 Can I afford to relocate?
-Do people like me succeed in engineering programs?
-Is there a place for Indigenous perspectives in technical fields?
+How can I succeed in engineering programs?
+Where do Indigenous perspectives fit in technical fields?

-These aren't just logistical barriers—they're aspiration gaps that clear pathways could address.
+These aren't just logistical barriers—they're opportunities to build aspiration through clear pathways and support systems.

 **BMCC to LSSU Transfer Pipeline (Proposed):**